-What do you do when you have just a couple of hours to kill, (before your rental car is due back) and you are in Nice, France, or any other town on the French Riviera?
-You choose a small town like, La Turbie, accessed by the Grand Corniche, but don’t blink, or you will miss it.
+What do you do when you have just a couple of hours to kill, before your rental car is due back, and you are in Nice, France, or any other town on the French Riviera?
+Firstly, you choose a small town like, La Turbie, accessed by the Grand Corniche, but don’t blink, or you will miss it – the Trophy of Augustus.

 La Turbie is situated high above the bay of Monaco, like a balcony in the sky, with an astounding panoramic view of the Mediterranean, namely, the French and Italian coast.
 Now, you know why the Romans celebrated their victory at this precise spot.
 It’s the highest point in La Turbie, almost 500 meters above the sea.
 This structure represents the unity and power of the Roman Empire – the Pax Romana.

 We climbed up the stairs, passing an above-ground cemetery (mausoleum), to get to the top.
 Such a privileged area!
 The monument is surrounded by Doric columns with a platform that bears the commemorative inscription of the tribes subdued during the Augustus campaign.

 Here, you will find the famous Trophy, built in 6 BC by Roman Emperor Augustus after the defeat of the Gallic tribes in the region.
 It is incredible to get this close to the monument.
 While the gates were closed that surround the foundation, it was wonderful to be there and feel its grandeur.
 It was our misfortune of coming on a Monday when the site is closed.